2001:

 1926:

-The El Capitan Theatre, "Hollywood's First Home of Spoken Drama," debuts.
-(Decades later Disney will own the theater.)
+The El Capitan Theatre, "Hollywood's First Home of Spoken Drama," debuts with the

 1929: